 How Many Zeros in a Novemdecillion?

 A novemdecillion has 60 zeros in the short-scale system: 1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000.
 In scientific notation this is 1060.
 The name comes from the Latin novemdecim (nineteen), making it the 19th "-illion" after a million in the standard US numbering sequence.
 Novemdecillion follows octodecillion (1057) and comes just before vigintillion (1063).
 At this scale, the number has physical significance — the estimated volume of the observable universe measured in cubic inches is in the novemdecillion range.
 In the long-scale system, the same word means 10114, or 114 zeros.
-Related: Million zeros.
+See also: How many zeros in a thousand.

 A novemdecillion has